cyrusbuilt/CyBorg/ExpansionBus.md

 \/ - Signal prefix denotes a signal that is active low.

 See the [Z80 CPU User Manual](https://www.zilog.com/docs/z80/um0080.pdf) for documentation on the Z80-specific signals above.

-# Notes
-While CyBorg only has 3 expansion bus slots, it is possible to expand that by using a riser card plugged into one of the expansion connectors that provides more slots.
-This might be tricky to implement if you are using this board in an actual ATX chassis, but I will probably attempt to design a bus expansion board at some point in the future.
-I personally have used [Stephen Cousin's SC113 Modular Backplane](https://smallcomputercentral.com/sc113-modular-backplane-rc2014/) for this purpose in the interim.
-Again, you should not try this unless you know what you are doing!
-In hindsight, I should have probably just used another bus connector, but I wanted to be able to re-use some of my existing add-on cards designed for RC2014 with this system.
-I may change this in the future though.